 Furthermore, Commission Decision #95-27 held that "the term 'additional guest charge' means an amount which is added to the guest's room charge for a specific amenity or service for the guest."
+With the amendment to Code Section 12-36-920 by Act No.172 of 2014, effective July 1, 2014 the term "additional guest charge" means an amount which is added to the guest's room charge for room service, laundering and dry cleaning services, in-room movies, telephone services, and the rental of meeting rooms.

-Therefore, charges for rooms, lodgings and accommodations are taxed at 7%, while other charges for other services provided at the hotel, when over and above the services customarily provided with the room, are taxed at 5% as an "additional guest charge."
+Therefore, charges for rooms, lodgings and accommodations are taxed at 7%, while other charges for room service, laundering and dry cleaning services, in-room movies, telephone services, and the rental of meeting rooms provided at the hotel, when over and above the services customarily provided with the room, are taxed at 6% as an "additional guest charge."
 However, if an "additional guest charge" would be taxed under other provisions of the sales and use tax law (Chapter 36 of Title 12), then such charges are not taxed as an "additional guest charge."